EXPERIENCED INTERIOR-DESIGN FIRM SEES FUTURE IN LUXURY SENIORS HOUSING, BOUTIQUE RESORTS, AND OTHER SPECIALTY MARKETS.

 Portico has won over a dozen awards presented by industry associations, including the Canadian Home Builders Association’s Georgie Award and its coveted Grand Sam Award, which recognizes the best marketing and development of a project in Canada.

 Portico’s Grand Sam Awards were received in conjunction with Concert Properties for two projects: a luxury high-rise project designed for “empty nesters” and a seniors-housing development, both in Vancouver.
-Wells characterizes the seniors-housing development as “the equivalent of a boutique hotel for seniors.”
+Wells characterizes would i know if i had herpes the seniors-housing development as “the equivalent of a boutique hotel for seniors.”
 It is catered toward people who want to leave their luxury homes for more accessible retirement housing without sacrificing high-end amenities or style.

 “We designed the living quarters to have a classic, timeless look with contemporary woods and clean lines,” Wells says.
 “It wasn’t your typical place with blue and pink flowers.”
 At the same time, each retirement suite was outfitted with features designed for accessibility and comfort as the resident aged—handrails, a therapeutic bath, a roll-in shower, firm upholstery, and colors more easily seen by aging eyes.